 Yes, blood transfusions have some risks.
 These risks include the very small chance of having an allergic reaction or getting an infection.
 Your healthcare provider will talk with you about these risks before you receive a transfusion.Back to top

 How can I be sure the blood is safe?

 After it’s donated, the blood is tested for:

 - Hepatitis B and C

 - A virus associated with a very rare form of leukemia

 - West Nile virus

-If the donated blood tests positive for any of these infections, the blood is thrown away.Back to top
+If the donated blood tests show any of these infections, the blood is thrown away.Back to top